 Woodside has an amazing performing arts program.
 Director Barry Woodruff and his team offer productions that rival Broadway.
 Music director Bill Tolles has done astounding work with the Jazz Marching and Symphonic bands and the choir is fantastic!
 You can see an equal (and usually better) quality production at Woodside than the SF professional theaters offer.
 AMAZING to think the performers and crew are just kids and it's a great way for them to make fast friends with one another.
 Our theater friends from SF are always eager to see Woodside's productions and bring more people with them each time.
 This is not your typical high school performing arts program.

 Woodside High School is a public high school in Woodside.
-The principal of Woodside High School is David Reilly and can be contacted at firstname.lastname@example.org.
-1,835 students go to Woodside High School and identify as Hispanic; Asian; and Black, non-Hispanic.
+The principal of Woodside High School is David Reilly, who can be contacted at firstname.lastname@example.org.
+1,835 students go to Woodside High School and are mostly Hispanic; Asian; and Black, non-Hispanic.
 17% of the Woodside High School students are "limited in English proficiency."
-43% of the 1,835 students here have subsidized lunches.
+43% of the 1,835 students here get reduced lunch prices.
 The ratio of students to teachers at Woodside High School is 18:1.
 Redwood High School is one of the nearest high schools.